TNT-JEFFERSON/TERRENEITOR/👤🚘 Pictures (Team and vehicle)/👤 Team photos/README.md

 - each individual member of the team
 - a photo of all the team members together

-TNT counts with three members.
+Our team counts with three members.
 We are:

 1) Raffaella Salama Arias